schahriar/Galleon/README.md

 Get ready to sail into a new world featuring:
 - ~~***Michael Bay explosions***~~ *fixed*
 - Web based user interface (Available in beta release)
-- Spam protection by default (Available soon)
+- Spam protection by default (Almost fully implemented)
 - Simple Mail Transfer Protocol on your preferred ports (Listen, Process, Send)
 - Connection control (ratelimiting, bandwith limiting and other terms that makes me sound professional)
 - Did I mention super fast?
 (Blame it on Node)